Skarlso/kube-cluster-sample/README.md

 A sample Micro-Service cluster for Kubernetes.

+## Db

+Database is MySQL which can run anywhere but needs to be accessible by all services.

 ## Receiver

 An REST API which receives images to process.
 The image path is saved into a db and a message is placed in the queue for the image processor.